Teaching future pastors for the growing church in Africa

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Mission Around the World, Mission Service, Young Adult Volunteers
+Categories: Mission Service, World Mission, Young Adult Volunteers

 Tags: coworker, Dustin Ellington, education, justo mwale university, mission, new testament, pastors, pcusa, presbyterian, seminary, Sherri Ellington, theology, training, world mission, yav, young adult volunteer program, young adult volunteers